jezweb/mcp-ts-stdio-nasa/docs/guides/getting-started.md

 ## Prerequisites

 - **Node.js** version 18 or higher
-- **npm** or **yarn** package manager
+- **npm** package manager (comes with Node.js)
-- A text editor (VS Code recommended)
 - (Optional) NASA API key from [https://api.nasa.gov/](https://api.nasa.gov/)

-## Quick Start (NPX)
+## Quick Start (NPX) - Recommended

-The fastest way to try the server:
+The fastest and easiest way to use the server:

 ```bash
 npx mcp-ts-stdio-nasa
 ```

-This will download and run the server immediately.
-However, for production use with Claude Desktop, you'll want to configure it properly.
+This command downloads and runs the latest version directly from npm.
+No installation needed!

 ## Installation Options